Small Business Saturday Statistics

-- Americans are likely to spend over $800 on shopping in general, down from last year, according to research from PwC.
-However, we predict that a larger percentage of this money will go to small businesses.
+- Americans expect to spend around $636 on holiday-related shopping in general, a modest 3% increase over last year (Source: NPD).
+We predict a larger percentage of this money will go to small businesses, too.

 - Shoppers now care as much about the shopping experience as the gifts they get, according to the PwC.
 This puts small business owners at an advantage.